H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 This provides a fast hippocampal index for metadata-filtered recall backed by the persistent `chroma_data` Docker volume (restored March 15, 2026). ★ The full ChromaDB corpus now spans 40 active collections and 6,675,442 total vectors as of the March 28, 2026 full audit.

 **Community interaction records in ChromaDB `autonomous_learner` (port 8000, `chroma_data` volume)** Each community interaction processed by the autonomous learning subsystem is written as a document + metadata record in `autonomous_learner`, embedded via `all-minilm:latest` (384-dim).
 These records capture the conversational and task-level experience of the system's community engagement — a complementary memory pathway to the structured GBIM entity fabric.
-At Phase 1.45, the top-5 most semantically relevant records are prepended to every production prompt. ★ See §14.8 for the current vector count from the March 28, 2026 full audit.
+At Phase 1.45, the top-5 most semantically relevant records are prepended to every production prompt. **As of April 1, 2026 (post-fix): 57 items confirmed in the `autonomous_learning` collection; 4 cycles completed; dedup gate running cleanly with explicit `np.float64` and `float()` casting enforced on cosine similarity comparisons (LEARN-01 resolved).**

 **Implicit belief and routing traces (planned)**
 As Ms. Jarvis's belief graph and routing logic mature, ChromaDB `geospatialfeatures` metadata can be extended to include explicit references to belief nodes, routing decisions, and normative labels, turning each hippocampal entry into a trace of how the system's internal model and policies interacted with that entity.